despo/vim-ruby-refactoring/features/README.markdown

 ## Issues

-If you identify any issues or specific funtionality you would like to see added, write the Cucumber feature and submit an [issue](https://github.com/ecomba/vim-ruby-refactoring/issues) or a [pull](https://github.com/ecomba/vim-ruby-refactoring/pulls) request:
+If you identify any issues or specific funtionality you would like to see added, write the Cucumber feature (structured similarly to the example below) and submit a [pull](https://github.com/ecomba/vim-ruby-refactoring/pulls) request or submit an [issue](https://github.com/ecomba/vim-ruby-refactoring/issues):

+  Example:

     @issue
     Scenario: Add a parameter to a method defined with no parameters or parentheses